LeaVerou/lea.verou.me/blog/2024/wcs-vs-frameworks/index.md

 Fundamentally, **it’s about the ratio of potential consumers to authors**.

 One of the big benefits of Web Components is **interop**: you write it once and you can use it with any framework (or none at all).
-Indeed, it makes no sense to fragment efforts to reimplement e.g. tabs or a rating widget separately for each framework, it is simply duplicated busywork.
+Indeed, it makes no sense to fragment efforts to reimplement e.g. tabs or a rating widget separately for each framework-specific silo, it is simply duplicated busywork.
 But when it comes to project-specific components, interop becomes less important: you typically pick a framework and stick to it across your entire project.